rst515/lottery-app/README.md

 Players each have one or more bonus balls allocated.
 They win if their number matches the drawn number for that week.

 ### What the app does
-This app enables a lottery bonus ball game coordinator to manage players, their allocated numbers and weekly draws for the game through a simple password-protected UI.
+This Django web app enables a lottery bonus ball game coordinator to manage players, their allocated numbers and weekly draws for the game through a simple password-protected UI.

-A cron job on an AWS EC2 instance runs weekly to execute a script that gets the bonus ball from the weekly draw website and adds it to the database in the app.
+A cron job on an AWS EC2 instance runs weekly to execute a script that gets the bonus ball from the weekly National Lottery draw website and adds it to the database in the app.
 The app provides a UI and coordinator(s) are emailed the result and winner following a weekly draw.

 ### Cron job details (on EC2 instance)